-Although canned ham is clearly not as good in flavor or texture as a fresh or fully cooked ham, it offers a major advantage in its shelf stability.
-So having canned ham in your pantry is not a bad idea because you can put it to good use in an emergency last-minute meal.
-In general, a large canned ham, in the familiar pear-shape, can be stored in the pantry for up to two years.
-Read the label carefully, however, as some brands must be stored in the refrigerator.
+Although canned ham has less flavor and texture compared to fresh ham, it offers a major advantage in its shelf stability.
+Having a canned ham in your pantry can allow you to cook a filling last-minute meal.
+In general, a large canned ham, in the familiar pear shape, can be stored in the pantry for up to two years.
+But, read labels carefully as some brands must be stored in the refrigerator.
 Note that canned ham is not the same as canned SPAM, a type of processed pork meat that also comes in a can, although in a smaller size than regular canned ham.

 Gather the ingredients.